fastrodev/fastro/docs/benchmarks.md

 image: https://fastro.dev/static/image.png
 ---

-This is the final output of an internal benchmark run in [github action](https://github.com/fastrodev/fastro/actions) on `12/31/2023, 6:09:51 AM`.
+This is the final output of an internal benchmark run in [github action](https://github.com/fastrodev/fastro/actions) on `12/31/2023, 12:11:37 PM`.
 It consists of several simple applications for [specific purpose](https://github.com/fastrodev/fastro/blob/main/deno.json).
 Each is then accessed by the [OHA](https://github.com/hatoo/oha) within 5 seconds.
 The results are then sorted by the fastest.

 You can find the benchmark script in this code: [run.ts](https://github.com/fastrodev/fastro/blob/main/bench/run.ts)